-In the event that Birklands Primary School receives more applications than the number of places available, places will be given to those children who meet any of the criteria set out below, in order until all places are filled.
+In the event that the school receives more applications than the number of places it has available, places will be given to those children who meet any of the criteria set out below, in order, until all places are filled.

-Highest priority will be given to looked after children and all previously looked after children who apply for a place at the school.
-The 2021 Code requires children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in

-- admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
-This advice refers to these children as internationally adopted previously looked after children "IAPLAC". - Children whose parent is an employee of Birklands Primary School and has been employed for two or more years at the time at which the application for submission to the school is made, or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 3.
-Children who live in the catchment area and who, at the time of admission, have a sibling (brother or sister) who attend the school - 4.
-Children who live in the catchment area - 5.
-Children who live outside the catchment area and who, at the time of admission, have a sibling (brother or sister) who attend the school or the child currently attends our school nursery at the time of application - 6.
-Other children who live outside the catchment area
+- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order90 including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - 2.
+Children whose parent is an employee of Westdale Junior School and has been employed for two or more years at the time at which the application for submission to the school is made, or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 3.
+Children who attend Westdale Infant School and who, at the closing date for applications, have a sibling (brother or sister) who attend Westdale Junior School - 4.
+Other children who attend the linked school (Westdale Infant School) at the closing date for applications. - 5.
+Children who live inside the catchment area, who do not attend Westdale Infant School but at the closing date for applications have a sibling (brother or sister) who attend the school - 6.
+Other children who live outside the catchment area. - 7.
+Children who live outside the catchment area, who at the time of admission will have a sibling (brother or sister) who attends Westdale junior School. - 8.
+Other children who live outside the catchment at the close of the application.